isomerpages/moe-tampinessec/_our-school/Tampinesian Code of Conduct/Discipline Procedures.md

 third_nav_title: Tampinesian Code of Conduct
 variant: markdown
 ---
-**All Tampinesians are to comply with the following procedures.
+fo**All Tampinesians are to comply with the following procedures.
 Failure to comply may result in disciplinary action taken against them.**

 #### 1. ATTENDANCE AND ABSENCE FROM SCHOOL